A tale of two centers: Jokic is trying to stay on top and Embiid is trying to stay on the court

 Embiid is just trying to stay on the court.

-He's rarely been healthy enough to mount a real run at a championship and he's already at less than full strength just a game into this postseason.
+He rarely has been healthy enough to mount a real run at a championship and he's already at less than full strength just a game into this postseason.

 Jokic will try to lead the Nuggets to a 2-0 lead over the Los Angeles Lakers on Monday, while the Philadelphia 76ers hope Embiid can help them tie up their series against the New York Knicks.